God Emperor of Dune: Plot

-The desert planet Arrakis has been entirely transformed by terraforming into a lush forested biosphere with the exception of "The Sareer", a single section of desert retained by Leto for his Citadel.
-A string of Duncan Idaho gholas have served Leto over the millennia, and Leto has also fostered the bloodline of his twin sister Ghanima.
-Her descendant Moneo is Leto's majordomo and closest confidante, while Moneo's daughter Siona has become the leader of an Arrakis-based rebellion against Leto.
-She steals a set of secret records from his archives, not realizing that he has allowed it.
+Arrakis has been transformed via terraforming from a desert planet to a lush forested biosphere with the exception of "The Sareer", a single section of desert retained by Leto for his Citadel.
+A string of Duncan Idaho gholas have served Leto over the millennia, and, during that time, Leto has also fostered the bloodline of his twin sister Ghanima.
+Her descendant, Moneo Atreides, is Leto's majordomo and closest confidant, while Moneo's daughter, Siona, has become the leader of an Arrakis-based rebellion against Leto.
+She steals a set of Leto's secret journals from his archives, not realizing that he has allowed it.
 Leto intends to breed Siona with the latest Duncan ghola, but is aware that the ghola, moved by his own morality, may try to assassinate him before this can occur.

 The Ixians send a new ambassador named Hwi Noree to serve Leto, and though he realizes that she has been specifically designed and trained to ensnare him, he cannot resist falling in love with her.
 She agrees to marry him.
 Leto tests Siona by taking her out to the middle of the desert.
 After improperly using her stillsuit to preserve moisture, dehydration forces her to accept Leto's offer of spice essence from his body to replenish her.
 Awakened to Leto's prophecy, which he calls the Golden Path, Siona is convinced of the importance of it.
-She remains dedicated to Leto's destruction, and an errant rainstorm demonstrates for her his mortal vulnerability to water.
+She remains dedicated to Leto's destruction, and an errant rainstorm demonstrates to her his mortal vulnerability to water.